Diabetes: Tests You Need and Why

 High blood glucose and high blood pressure can harm the eyes.
 In a dilated eye exam,

-an eye care provider puts drops in your eyes to temporarily enlarge your pupils.
+an eye care provider puts drops in your eyes to briefly enlarge your pupils.
 This

 makes it easier for the provider to look inside your eyes for signs of damage.

-How often: Once a year by licensed ophthalmologist or optometrist
+How often: Once a year by a licensed ophthalmologist or optometrist

-Nerve damage, poor blood flow, and infections resulting from diabetes can cause foot
+Nerve damage, poor blood flow, and infections due to diabetes can cause foot problems.

-problems.
-Nerve damage can lead to a loss of feeling in the feet or cause ulcers to
+Nerve damage can lead to a loss of feeling in the feet.
+Or it can cause ulcers to

 develop.
 Poor circulation can mean that sores or infections heal slowly.
 If these

-problems aren’t treated promptly, they can lead to serious infection or amputation.
+problems aren’t treated right away, they can lead to serious infection or amputation.